SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

   - Navigation and avoidance support sphere and box obstacles
 - **BP WorkFlow**:
   - Getting and setting trait values to change agents' behaviors runtime
-  - Trace agents and apply damage and debuff to them
+  - Trace for agents and apply damage and debuff to them
   - Easy set up actors or characters that can be detected and attacked by agents
 - **AI Perception**:
   - Support vision.
 Agent can do sector trace for targets, and optionally those not blocked by obstacles